xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 ### imperative

-the *imperative paradigm* is based on instructing the machine how to change its state
+the *imperative paradigm* is based on instructing the machine on how to change its state

 to do so, the programmer gives explicit instructions, the *how*: do X then Y ~ to get Z